 Negative attitudes, feelings, or irrational aversion to, fear or hatred of bisexual people and their communities, or of behaviours stereotyped as bisexual, leading to discrimination, harassment or violence against bisexual people.

 The use of threat, coercion, or force to cause fear, distress or harm to a person.

-A process of revealing more openly to self or others one’s LGBTQ identity.
+A process of revealing more openly to self or others one’s LGBT2SQ identity.